 Not everyone who sees or hears about your product or service will go on to convert.
-In traditional marketing models, we refer to the consumer journey as a marketing funnel and break down each stage of the funnel in order to focus marketing efforts into specific areas.
+In traditional marketing models, we sometimes refer to consumer journeys as ‘Marketing Conversion Funnels’, with different stages needing focused marketing efforts.
 This blog post talks about the marketing funnel in 2020, whether or not it is still a relevant model and which marketing framework should be considered instead.

 What is a conversion funnel?

 A funnel is the set of steps a visitor needs to go through before they can reach the conversion.
 There are more people who have heard of a brand or business than who go on to convert and this is what makes it a funnel, with a wider top for brand awareness and a narrower end point to represent the smaller group who have converted.

 Let’s use the example of an ecommerce retailer to go into more detail and explain the stages in between the top of the conversion funnel and the bottom of the funnel: